grafana/explore-profiles/docs/CONTRIBUTING.md

 For developing in this repo, requirements are generally managed by lint rules and pre-commit hooks.
 However, for other things, like code organization, please follow the pattern established by the rest of the repo.

-In case of doubt, have a look at ["Pyroscope App Plugin Frontend Architecture"](./CODE-ARCHITECTURE.md)
+In case of doubt, have a look at ["Explore Profiles frontend architecture"](./CODE-ARCHITECTURE.md)

 ### Linting  and formatting